Ipstenu/dreamobjects/readme.txt

 <pre>wp dreamobjects backup</pre>

+= Where's the Database in the zip? =

+I admit, it's in a weird spot: /wp-content/upgrade/dreamobject-db-backup.sql

+Why there?
+Security.
+It's a safer spot, though safest would be a non-web-accessible folder.
+Maybe in the future.

 = Do you work for DreamHost? =

 Yes, but this isn't an official DreamHost plugin at this time.
 It just works.